 The natural range of Agrilus planipennis, or the emerald ash borer, is eastern Russia, northern China, Japan, and Korea.
 Before June of 2002, it had never been found in North America.

 We don't know for sure, but it most likely came in ash wood used for stabilizing cargo in ships or for packing or crating heavy consumer products.

 What types of trees does the emerald ash borer attack?

 In North America, it has only been found in ash trees.
 Trees in woodlots as well as landscaped areas are affected.
 Larval galleries have been found in trees or branches measuring as little as 1-inch in diameter.
 All species of North American ash appear to be susceptible.

 Where has it been found?

 In 2002, EAB was thought to occur in six counties in southeastern Michigan: Livingston, Macomb, Monroe, Oakland, Washtenaw and Wayne, and in Essex County Ontario.
 The ability to detect and find EAB has substantially improved since then.
-It is now found in Michigan, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin, Ontario and Quebec, making EAB an international pest problem.
+It is now found in Michigan, Arkansas, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin, Ontario and Quebec, making EAB an international pest problem.
 Many of these infestations are not new; the ability to find infestations has improved as survey methods improve.
 However, it is important to watch for signs and symptoms of EAB in non-quarantine areas where the beetle may have been accidentally transported in ash firewood.

 What happens to infested ash trees?